nemaara/A_New_Order/readme.txt

 Music is by Erik Rijshouwer, Christian Hellerberg, Nick Humphrey, Mattias Westlund, Aleksi, Hiro Hito, Tyler Johnson.
 See ART_authors.txt for the details.

-Kudos to testers: Turuk, t3st3r, and others.
+Kudos to testers: Turuk, t3st3r, Marximilian, and others.

-Currently, ANO for BfW 1.14 is maintained by Yumi (a.k.a. nemaara).
+Currently, ANO for BfW 1.16 is maintained by Yumi (a.k.a. nemaara).
 This set of contributions to ANO are maintained by egallager (a.k.a. cooljeanius).
 Note that some of egallager's edits took place in separate repos:
 First, his general wesnoth_mods repo, the link for which is here: